nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note**:
-* Address book data can only be exported as `.json` files.
+* Address book data can only be exported as `.json` files
 * A new window will be opened that prompts for a file. ![export file window](images/exportFileWindow.png)

 </box>